murex/EventStormingJournal/_posts/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming.markdown

 ![Photo of a few cookies.
 Food is a great addition to a DDD Event Storming.
 Attendees will praise you for it.]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/cookies.jpg)

-If you can, bring some [food and drinks](https://philippe.bourgau.net/how-we-increased-productivity-by-25-with-a-fruit-basket-at-work/).
-The workshop can be very tiring; having food around sustains participants&#39; energy longer.
+If you can, bring some [food and drinks](https://philippe.bourgau.net/how-we-increased-productivity-by-25-with-a-fruit-basket-at-work/). **The workshop can be very tiring; having food around sustains participants&#39; energy longer**.

 > 💡 I beg you to bring food to avoid #DeathByEventStorming